usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. To extract a `.bz2` file that is *not* also a tarball, use `bzip2 -dk filename.bz2`.
+1. `tar vf` does not have the 'origin ... destination ...' syntax.
+The first argument is still the archive file name, and the rest of the arguments are always what you want to compress/extract.
 1. In 2004, [Ubuntu's boot image, among other things, were pictures of three people being naked](http://geekfeminism.wikia.com/wiki/Ubuntu_Warty_visual_theme/Image_archive).
 1. If you add [`StrictHostKeyChecking no`](https://stackoverflow.com/questions/21383806/how-can-i-force-ssh-to-accept-a-new-host-fingerprint-from-the-command-line) to your `.ssh/config`, or run ssh as `ssh -o 'StrictHostKeyChecking no'`, then it will accept any host key without asking you (or your scripts) first.
 1. Tarsnap is a portmanteau (which is a portable all-in-one closet, by the way) of `tar`, and "snapshot", which tarsnap does.